Safer sex combo test in the Basel laboratory

 With this combination test you get clarity about the most common STDs, which can be detected in blood and urine.

 Important: Only possible with first morning urine.
-You may also bring your first morning urine in a clean jar or pick up a cup from us in advance.
+You can also bring the first morning urine in a clean glass or collect a cup from us in advance.

 Syphilis, HIV and hepatitis C are the most common sexually transmitted infections after chlamydia and gonococcus (gonorrhea).
-After risk exposure, the results of laboratory tests may be negative in the first few days or weeks.
-A definite result is only possible after 6 weeks in the case of HIV, after 6 months in the case of hepatitis C and 3 to 5 weeks after exposure to risk in the case of syphilis.
+After a risk situation, the results of laboratory tests can be negative in the first few days or weeks.
+In the case of HIV, a reliable statement is only possible after 6 weeks, in the case of hepatitis C after 6 months and in the case of syphilis 3 to 5 weeks after a risk exposure.

 Included tests